 You must submit your appeal in writing to the Student Appeals, Complaints and Conduct Manager within 10 calendar days (not including University closed days or Bank Holidays, but including weekends) from the date of the letter sent to you informing you of the decision of the Authorised Officer/Discipline Committee.
 Your appeal should specify the grounds and whether it is against a proven allegation or penalty, or both.
 Any supporting evidence should also be sent with your appeal.

 What happens once an appeal has been submitted?

-Details about the Discipline Committee and the Discipline Appeals Committee can be found on the Student Discipline web page.
+Details about the Discipline Committee can be found on the Student Discipline web page.